PaloAltoNetworks/terraform-ansible-intro/docs/index.md

 ## Requirements

 * A laptop with Internet connectivity
-* A standards-compliant web browser (Google Chrome, Apple Safari, or Mozilla Firefox)
+* A standards-compliant web browser (Google Chrome recommended)
 * Proficiency with a Linux text editor (e.g., vim, nano, emacs, etc.)

 ## About This Lab